gtalarico/pyairtable/docs/source/api.rst

 .. versionadded:: 1.0.0

-The formula module provides funcionality to help you compose airtable formulas.
+The formula module provides functionality to help you compose Airtable formulas.
 For more information see `Airtable Formula Reference <https://support.airtable.com/hc/en-us/articles/203255215-Formula-field-reference>`_

 Match
 ---------------

-:func:`~pyairtable.formulas.match` helps you build a formula to check for equality against a python dictionary:
+:func:`~pyairtable.formulas.match` helps you build a formula to check for equality against a Python dictionary:

 .. code-block:: python